OxBright Essay Competition 2023

 We’ll be in touch within two weeks of your entry to let you know whether or not you’ve been shortlisted (all entrants who meet our core standards of relevance and coherence will be shortlisted).

-All shortlisted entrants and their parents and teachers will be invited to our Awards Ceremony on Saturday 28th October 2023, when the winners in each subject category will be announced.
+All shortlisted entrants and their parents and teachers will be invited to our Awards Ceremony in May 2024, when the winners in each subject category will be announced.

 How are essays assessed?